cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sources/batch/stream.rst

 it will be created.

 **duration:** Size of the time window to read with each run of the pipeline.
-The format is expected to be a number followed by a 's', 'm', 'h', or 'd' specifying the time unit, with 's' for seconds, 'm' for minutes, 'h' for hours, and 'd' for days.
+The format is expected to be a number followed by an 's', 'm', 'h', or 'd' specifying the time unit, with 's' for seconds, 'm' for minutes, 'h' for hours, and 'd' for days.
 For example, a value of '5m' means each run of the pipeline will read 5 minutes of events from the stream.